 Riding a bus is a privilege!
 Disruptive and inappropriate behavior is strictly prohibited and will not be tolerated.
 Any and all discipline problems that occur on the school bus will be dealt with according to the Pitt County Schools Parent/Student Handbook.
 All school rules are in effect on any bus and at any bus stop.
 Failure to adhere to those rules will result in suspension from riding the bus or suspension from school.
 Parents are expected to arrange for transportation to and from school if their child is suspended from the bus.
-Please keep in mind these rule are put in place for the safety of the students.
+Please keep in mind these rules are put in place for the safety of the students.
 In the event a student is referred to the office for disciplinary action due to not following school bus rules and regulations, the following procedure will be implemented: (students must maintain social distancing at all times)

-- 1st Offense: Bus suspension of 1-3 days, parent contact - 2nd Offense: Parent call home and 3-5 days bus suspension. - 3rd Offense: Bus suspension of 7-10 days, parent contact - 4th Offense: Punishment or possible permanent suspension from riding the bus for the rest of the year.
+- 1st Offense: Bus suspension of 1-3 days and parent contact - 2nd Offense: Bus suspension of 3-5 and parent contact - 3rd Offense: Bus suspension of 7-10 days and parent contact - 4th Offense: Punishment or possible permanent suspension from riding the bus for the rest of the year.